opencv/opencv/doc/js_tutorials/js_video/js_lucas_kanade/js_lucas_kanade.markdown

 in image, there is a chance that optical flow finds the next point which may look close to it.
 So actually for a robust tracking, corner points should be detected in particular intervals.)

-Dense Optical Flow in OpenCV
+Dense Optical Flow in OpenCV.js
 ----------------------------

 Lucas-Kanade method computes optical flow for a sparse feature set (in our example, corners detected using Shi-Tomasi algorithm).
-OpenCV provides another algorithm to find the dense optical flow.
+OpenCV.js provides another algorithm to find the dense optical flow.
 It computes the optical flow for all the points in the frame.
 It is based on Gunner Farneback's algorithm which is explained in "Two-Frame Motion Estimation Based on Polynomial Expansion" by Gunner Farneback in 2003.